mmillar-bolis/The_36_Lessons_of_Vivec/documents/chapters/ashlands/sermon_07.md

 <b>&sup1;&sup1;</b>He saw the seventh pennant, which commanded a legion of armored winning moves.

-<b>&sup1;&sup2;</b>To which the major domo said, 'Duke Kh-Utta, your legions while mighty are not enough to destroy Nerevar or the Triune way.
+<b>&sup1;&sup2;</b>To which the majordomo said, 'Duke Kh-Utta, your legions while mighty are not enough to destroy Nerevar or the Triune way.
 <b>&sup1;&sup3;</b>Look upon the Hortator and see the wisdom he takes to wife.'

 <b>&sup1;&#8308;</b>And they looked into the middle world and saw: